joeycarter/atlas-plots/README.md

 *For those who learn by example*

 Several examples of more complex plots, such as histogram fits, ratio and fit-residual panels, Data/MC plots, etc., are available under the `examples/` directory.

+## Documentation

+The **ATLAS Plots** documentation is available at https://atlas-plots.readthedocs.io.